OSENhaofeng/others/README.md

 Audience
 ---------------------

 As a developer, you should already be familiar with this pieces of code.
 This code is Open Source.
 It's Reusable.
-Use it for your apps.
+Use it in your apps.

 Features
 ---------------------